Evidence Based Treatment for Drug and Alcohol Addiction

 We feel this is necessary because drug and alcohol addiction is a complex illness that develops over time and compromises one’s ability to cope on a voluntary basis.
 Once the illness becomes compulsive, the brain loses its ability to control behavior.

 At this stage, behavior therapy is necessary to overcome the stifling effects of the addiction.
 Successful treatment is never an easy road.
 It is a process that takes time and includes not only detoxification but also relapse prevention.
 Which is why it is so important to incorporate a science and evidence based approach supervised by a trained physician.

 TMS (Transcranial Magnetic Stimulation) is FDA approved for the treatment of resistant depression, however, there are numerous studies that have shown TMS is effective in the treatment of Alcohol, Opiate, Cocaine and Nicotine Addiction.

-We use TMS for addiction and co-morbid Psychiatric illnesses (TMS can be provided in the office setting by a licensed Psychiatrist only).
-Our Doctors provides TMS in their offices (an additional fee will apply if not covered by insurance).
+We use TMS Therapy for addiction and co-morbid Psychiatric illnesses (TMS can be provided in the office setting by independent a licensed Psychiatrist only).
+Doctors only provide TMS in their offices (an additional fee will apply if not covered by insurance).

 Neurofeedback is also a non-invasive procedure we provide, for an extra fee unless covered by insurance, that is proven to be effective in treatment of Addiction and co-morbid Psychiatric illnesses.